Acute lymphoblastic leukemia: Cytogenetics

 Cytogenetic analysis has shown different proportions and frequencies of genetic abnormalities in cases of ALL from different age groups.
-This information is particularly valuable for classification and can in part explain the different prognoses of these groups.
-In regards to genetic analysis, cases can be stratified according to ploidy, a number of sets of chromosomes in the cell, and specific genetic abnormalities, such as translocations.
-Hyperdiploid cells are defined as cells with more than 50 chromosomes, while hypodiploid are defined as cells with less than 44 chromosomes.
-Hyperdiploid cases tend to carry a good prognosis while hypodiploid cases do not.
+This information is particularly valuable for classification and can, in part, explain the different prognoses of these groups.
+In regard to genetic analysis, cases can be stratified according to ploidy, the number of sets of chromosomes in the cell, and specific genetic abnormalities, such as translocations.
+Hyperdiploid cells are defined as cells with more than 50 chromosomes, while hypodiploid cells are defined as cells with fewer than 44 chromosomes.
+Hyperdiploid cases tend to carry a good prognosis, while hypodiploid cases do not.
 For example, the most common specific abnormality in childhood B-ALL is the t(12;21) ETV6–RUNX1 translocation, in which the RUNX1 gene, encoding a protein involved in transcriptional control of hemopoiesis, has been translocated and repressed by the ETV6–RUNX1 fusion protein.

 Below is a table with the frequencies of some cytogenetic translocations and molecular genetic abnormalities in ALL.